duke-shiny-ed/website/content/project/anova/index.md

 This final tab provides a short assessment for users to practice running an ANOVA test in R snd review some of the concepts touched on throughout the app.

 ### **Resources Page**
-This next tab provids users with a copy of some equations relevant to ANOVA.
+This next tab provides users with a copy of some equations relevant to ANOVA.
 This page also gives more insight into how to interpret the ANVOA test output from R encountered during Step 3.

 ---
-*This app was developed by [Samantha Owusu-Antwi](https://...) as part of the Summer 2020 Duke Shiny Ed program.*
+*This app was developed by Samantha Owusu-Antwi as part of the Summer 2020 Duke Shiny Ed program.*